 * G3 currencies little changed in quiet start to the week

-* Yellen's testimony, BOJ, Chinese data, earnings feature this week
+* Yellen's testimony, BOJ, Chinese data, earnings feature

 * Aussie dollar wary after Stevens again talks down currency